 Moroccan House and Moorish Kiosk

 A standalone building on the grounds, The Moorish Kiosk was initially created for the World Exhibition in Paris in 1867.

-King Ludwig II purchased it in 1876 and outfitted it a peacock throne, a marble fountain, and glass chandeliers.
+King Ludwig II purchased it in 1876 and outfitted it with a peacock throne, a marble fountain, and glass chandeliers.

 Ludwig liked to drink tea here and had his servants dressed in Oriental costumes to enhance the experience.

-The Moroccan House was built in Morocco for the International Exhibition in Vienna 1873.
+The Moroccan House was built in Morocco for the International Exhibition in Vienna in 1873.
 The king bought it in 1878 and redecorated it to Linderhof Palace.

 Linderhof Palace Grotto – Venus’s’s Grotto

-Sadly, for us, Venus’s Grotto was undergoing renovation during our visit.
+Sadly for us, Venus’s Grotto was undergoing renovation during our visit.